Care for Caregivers

 How We Work Together

 In our work together, we focus on giving you steady ground again.
 Sessions are practical, compassionate, and built around what you need most right now.
-Whether you’re caring for someone with dementia, working on the front lines of healthcare, or carrying the weight of daily overwhelm, the way we work together remains the same.
+Whether you are navigating individual challenges, working through relationship strain as a couple, or managing family dynamics, my approach remains the same.
 By integrating ACT (Acceptance and Commitment Therapy), CBT (Cognitive Behavioral Therapy), and Relational therapy, we focus on:

-Healing Through Connection (Relational): We explore how to stay connected to the people you love and to yourself even when illness or responsibility changes the dynamic.
-We use our therapeutic relationship as a safe space to practice setting boundaries and reclaiming your sense of self.
+• Healing Through Connection (Relational): We explore how to stay connected to the people you love and to yourself even when illness or responsibility changes the dynamic.
+Whether in individual or multi-person sessions, we create a safe space to practice setting boundaries and reclaiming your sense of self.

-This isn’t about becoming a “better” caregiver or a “better” anything.
+This is not about becoming a "better" caregiver or a "better" anything.
 It is about making sure you still have a life, a sense of self, and some peace left at the end of the day.

 I’m here to walk through it with you, step by step.
-When you’re ready, schedule your free 15-minute consultation.
+When you’re ready, click to see what to expect in your first session.